Forestry mulching

 What is forestry mulching?+

-Forestry mulching is a mechanical process using a high-torque rotary drum (often carbide toothed) mounted on a dedicated machine to shred brush, saplings and invasive vegetation into a uniform mulch layer—without multiple machines or burning.
+Forestry mulching is a mechanical process using a high-torque rotary drum (often carbide toothed) mounted on a dedicated machine to shred brush, saplings, and invasive vegetation into a uniform mulch layer—without multiple machines or burning.

 How fast is the process?+

-Production speed depends on density, species, slope and access.
+Production speed depends on density, species, slope, and access.
 A properly equipped machine can treat several acres per day in moderate fuels; a site visit lets us provide realistic expectations.

 Do I need permits?+